-Historically, Franklin neighborhoods were developed with a broad range of housing types to fulfill the diverse needs of the population seeking housing near areas of employment and activity.
-Over time, zoning has restricted housing choice, especially for townhouse, duplex, triplex, and other small multifamily buildings that are compatible with the neighborhood context.
+Historically, Franklin neighborhoods were developed with a broad range of housing types to fulfill the needs of a diverse population seeking housing near areas of employment and activity.
+Over time, zoning has restricted housing choice, especially for townhouse, duplex, tri-plex, and other small multifamily buildings that are compatible with their neighborhood context.
 These forms of housing are attractive to seniors and young adults.
 To address this issue, larger areas of the City should permit "missing middle" housing types like townhouse, duplex, triplex, and small multi-family buildings.